Interview with Abdala Faye

 What are you doing now and do you have any aspirations for the future?

-I’m working on my art, and as I’m getting older, my paintings are getting simpler and I’m just taking it to the essence and putting paint up on the canvass.
+I’m working on my art.
+As I’m getting older, my paintings are getting simpler and I’m just taking it to the essence and putting paint up on the canvass.
 There’s more and more colors, as well as words…

-Actually, do you know about Jean-Michel Basquiat?
 I just saw the movie Basquiat (dir.
-Julian Schnabel) and you guys seem to have many things in common.
-Is he one of your inspirations?
+Julian Schnabel).
+You and Basquiat seem to have many things in common.

 Yeah, I love Basquiat!
 I love his approach to art and freedom.
 That’s what I’ve always been into, you know, freedom of whatever.